In this article, we will look at if by regularly doing a calisthenics leg workout you can build muscle without weights.

 4. Single-Leg Squats

-Like the Walking Lunge, the Single-Leg Squat is another exercise that is not suited to beginners as it, too, best requires strength and good balance because all of your body weight will be on one leg.
+Like the Walking Lunge, the Single-Leg Squat is another exercise that is not suited to beginners.
+It requires strength and good balance because all of your body weight will be on one leg.

 1. Start by standing upright with your arms held out to the front and your feet approximately shoulder-width apart.

 2. Lift your right foot off the floor and extend your right leg out to the front.
-Slowly lower yourself into a squat, making sure to keep your right foot off the floor.
+Slowly lower yourself into a squat, keeping your right foot off the floor.

 3. Raise your body slowly to your starting position.
 Repeat this sequence, leading with your other leg.